ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.iqontrol/README.md

 * Set Invert-Flag
 * Set Confirm-Flag (forces the user to confirm before a change is written to a datapoint)
 * Set PIN-Code (forces the user to enter this PIN-Code before a change is written to a datapoint - but take care: this is only of low security, because the pin is checked in frontend!
 Use a number to display a fullscreen-pin-pad if asked for code)
-* Modify unit of datapoint, seperate for zero, singular and plural values
+* Modify unit of datapoint, separate for zero, singular and plural values
 * Modify min and max of datapoint
 * Set the steps that a level-slider takes when it is increased/decreased
 * Modify type of datapoint
 * Modify role of datapoint
-* Set a target-value-id, wich is a datapoint id, where target values are written to (if you have different data points for the actual and the target value)
+* Set a target-value-id, which is a datapoint id, where target values are written to (if you have different data points for the actual and the target value)
 * Set or modify a Value-List
-    * Add optinally an option to value list to enter free text
+    * Add optionally an option to value list to enter free text
 * Set a target-value-list:
-    * In addition to the target-value-id, you can define different datapoint-ids and target-values for different keys (keys are possible values of the orgiginal datapoint)
+    * In addition to the target-value-id, you can define different datapoint-ids and target-values for different keys (keys are possible values of the original datapoint)
     * You can also use the wildcard ``*`` in the keys and in the target-values
 	* Example:
 	    * Key: ``TuneIn-Playlist: *``, Target-Datapoint ID: ``alexa2.0.Echo-Devices.XYZ.Music-Provider.TuneIn-Playlist``, Target-Value: ``*``